su35/SAS/readme.txt

 These are practice/demo project.
 The data get from the internet.
 The Clinical: clinical trial analysis project.
-The Fraud: a project of predictive modeling for fraud detecting by random forest.
-The Market: a project of predictive modeling for telemarketing by logistic regression.
-The CredRisk: Credit Risk Scorecards project.
+The LaonRisk: Laon Risk Scorecards project.

 SAS is the root folder.
 The files are organized as follows:
 The files are organized as follows:
-Projests
+SAS
 ├─cmacros
 ├─Projests
 │  ├─data